CryptoCompareLTD/research/LDA/README.md

 ### Guided LDA

 The idea to improve interpretability of topics was to instead 'seed' the classification with an asymmetric Dirichlet prior biased towards words which are associated with particular topics.
 A useful package written by [2] was used to implement this.
 The seed words and topics were drawn from the current primitive news classification used on the API.
-These topics and seed words were then optimised by manually adjustments based on topic classification results.
+These topics and seed words were then optimised by manual adjustments based on topic classification results.

 ### Using the model